Virginia House control in balance as vote recount begins

 Associated Press

-RICHMOND, Va.
-(AP) — One of the two outstanding vote recounts that will settle whether Virginia Republicans have reclaimed the majority in the House of Delegates is set to get underway Thursday in Virginia Beach.
+VIRGINIA BEACH, Va.
+(AP) — Election officials began the painstaking process Thursday of recounting votes in one of two unresolved races in Virginia that will settle whether Republicans have reclaimed the majority in the state’s House of Delegates and completed a party sweep of last month’s contests.

-Elections officials and representatives from both parties are expected to take part in the secondary counting of ballots requested by Democratic Del.
+Representatives from both the Republican and Democratic parties took part in the secondary counting of ballots requested by Democratic Del.
 Alex Askew, who currently represents the 85th House District.
+The district covers a portion of the city of Virginia Beach.

 Askew and fellow Democratic Del.
 Martha Mugler of the 91st District requested recounts after certified results from the Nov.
 2 election showed their GOP challengers ahead by razor-thin margins.